devptyagi/DSAPractice/README.md

 * Print all permutations of an array
 * Print all combinations of K elements form an array
 * Pritn all anagrams of a given string
 * Break a string into words defined in a dictionary
+* Generate all combinations of well-formed parentheses.

 ## Dynamic Programming